Mohéli: Independence

 On 11 August 1997, Mohéli seceded from the Comoros, a week after Anjouan.
-Mohéli's secessionist leaders were Said Mohamed Soefu who became president, and Soidri Ahmed, who became prime minister.
+Mohéli's secessionist leaders were Said Mohamed Soefu, who became president, and Soidri Ahmed, who became prime minister.

 Rejoining Comoros

 Mohéli rejoined Comoros in 1998.
 In 2002, Mohéli ratified the new Comorian constitution, which provided for a less centralized federal government and more power to the island governments.
-It helped settle continuing political turmoil on Comoros and continuing secessionism on Anjouan.
+It helped settle the continuing political turmoil in Comoros and the continuing secessionism on Anjouan.
 The same year, Mohamed Said Fazul was elected president.
 His supporters won most seats in Mohéli's delegation to Parliament in the legislative elections of 2004.

 Politics

-Said Mohamed Fazul was elected president of Moheli in 2002 against Mohamed Hassanaly.
+Mohamed Said Fazul was elected president of Mohéli in 2002 against Mohamed Hassanaly.

-The legislative assembly of the autonomous island of Moheli has ten seats and was elected on March 14 and 21, 2004.
-Nine seats were won by the supporters of Said Mohamed Fazul and the last by a supporter of Azali Assoumani.
+The legislative assembly of the autonomous island of Moheli has ten seats and was elected on 14 and 21 March 2004.
+Nine seats were won by the supporters of Said Mohamed Fazul, and the last by a supporter of Azali Assoumani.
 In 2007, Mohamed Ali Said was elected president of the autonomous island of Moheli (currently president instead of governor) against Said Mohamed Fazul.

 After shortening his two-year term, which was to end in 2012, due to problems with the electoral calendar, Mohamed Ali Said was re-elected governor of the autonomous island of Moheli in December 2010 against the presidential majority candidate Said Ali Hilali.
 The election of the island's councillors was won by an absolute majority by Mohamed Ali Said's camp.

 Following the legislative and communal elections held in 2015, it was Governor Mohamed Ali Said's party that won the majority in the island assembly, allying with the councillors (equivalent to deputies at the national level) of those of President Ikililou's supporters and related parties (UPDC party).

 In May 2016, following the island governors' elections, it was Mohamed Said Fazul who won against President Ikililou's wife (Hadidja Dhoinine) in the 5-year governorship elections.
 It is therefore the second time he takes the reins of the island of Moheli.

 As a reminder, at the national level, it is the former president (2002-2006) Azali Assoumani who won the elections before Mohamed Ali Soilih.
 This is his second term (2016-2021) as President of the Union of the Comoros.